-The Penn State Carnival is one of the largest events that Homecoming puts on throughout the Homecoming year.
-It is a huge celebration on Old Main lawn that will engage all members of the student body, alumni, and community of State College.
+The Best of Penn State Carnival is one of the largest events that Homecoming puts on throughout the Homecoming year.
+It is a huge celebration on HUB lawn that will engage all members of the student body, alumni, and community of State College.
 There will be many different activities for people to participate in such as carnival games and inflatables.
 Not to mention there will be various performances from different Penn State organizations, and a DJ to provide entertainment.
 We will also be offering various carnival foods such as popcorn, sno-cones, and cotton candy, all free of charge.
-While the carnival is taking place, there will also be bell tower tours provided by the Lion Ambassadors so that people can get a chance to see the top of Old Main and look down at the campus.
 Best of Penn State aims to be one of the best carnivals that people will experience during their time at Penn State and helps to conclude the Pride Events portion of Homecoming week.

 The annual Homecoming Parade brings together students, alumni, faculty, and staff members all across the Penn State community through a procession down the University Park Campus and downtown State College area.
 Every year, we welcome back the Alumni Chapters who travel from all around the country to attend or walk in the Parade.
+We welcome these alumni, as well as students, to the Ice Cream Social in Hintz Alumni Center before the Homecoming Parade.
 Spectators line up along College Avenue to watch the students demonstrate their school pride by designing an elaborate float for the Float Competition or walk along the Parade route with their organization.
 The Grand Marshall and Honorary Grand Marshall ride in convertibles along with all members of the Student, First Year, and Faculty courts.
 Various members of the Penn State community are also welcome to partake in the Homecoming Parade.

-The Media and Sponsors & The Friends and Family Tents
+The Media and Sponsors & Family Friends Tents